What they do

 Meteorologists usually work for the Bureau of Meteorology, but may also work for the Commonwealth Scientific and Industrial Research Organisation (CSIRO), for universities, state government bodies concerned with environmental policy, or private companies.
-In Western Australia meteorologists usually work in the Perth regional forecasting centre of the Bureau of Meteorology, but may also work at airports, RAAF bases or in remote areas such as the Kimberley and Pilbarra regions collecting diverse atmospheric and climatic data.
+In Western Australia meteorologists usually work in the Perth regional forecasting centre of the Bureau of Meteorology, but may also work at airports, RAAF bases or in remote areas such as the Kimberley and Pilbara regions collecting diverse atmospheric and climatic data.
 Meteorologists may even work in Antarctica.
 They usually work regular hours, but may be required to work odd hours if they are working in the field.

 Tools and technologies